HL7/fhir-pacio-adi/input/pagecontent/content_type_overview.md

 ADI native documents using FHIR are instances of the `Bundle` resource with the `type` = `document`.
 The document should have all content contained within the Bundle with no external references except for the references to external documents in the [DocumentationObservation](StructureDefinition-ADI-DocumentationObservation.html) through the `focus` data element.
 FHIR `Bundle` documents consist of multiple entry resources within it, with the first entry being a `Composition` resource.
 The `Composition` resource acts as the header and organizational construct.
 It contains information about the document such as the category of document, dates, and references to the various participants of the document, as well as document sections used to categorize or organize the contained entries.

-This structure at the highest level is common to all ADI content types.
+This structure at the highest level is common to all ADI document types.
 Additional FHIR representation requirements will depend on:
-* the form of advance directive document
+* the form of advance healthcare directive document
 * the ADI content type

 Reference the IG section, [Advance Directive Structure Requirements](formal_specification.html#advance-directive-document-structure-requirements), for further guidance.